Ctakayama/discord-newsletter/README.md

 Under the Deploy tab, install the Heroku CLI & push the repo's content to Heroku's servers

-Under the resources tab, activate a workor for MailBot.py & the discord bot will begin to run.
+Under the resources tab, activate a worker for MailBot.py & the discord bot will begin to run.